O. J. Simpson: Money owed

 Simpson's longtime Las Vegas attorney Malcolm LaVergne was named as Simpson's "personal representative" and executor of the will and testament, according to court records.
-Justin Simpson, Simpson's son, was named as "successor personal representative."
+Justin Simpson, Simpson's son, was named as "successor personal representative".
 In August 2024, LaVergne revealed that Simpson owed him $269,000 at the time of his death and that he was seeking to claim possession of Simpson's "forever home" in Las Vegas from Simpson's son Justin as part of a way to pay off the debt.
-Speaking to TMZ, LaVergne confirmed that due to Simpson's outstanding debts, such as those related in the 1997 civil ruling, the expensive funeral and $500,000 Simpson owed to the state of California, he was making an effort to liquidate Simpson's assets, and that Simpson's family was putting up resistance to his efforts.
+Speaking to TMZ, LaVergne confirmed that due to Simpson's outstanding debts, such as those related to the 1997 civil ruling, the expensive funeral and $500,000 Simpson owed to the state of California, he was making an effort to liquidate Simpson's assets, and that Simpson's family was putting up resistance to his efforts.
 Simpson's creditors include not just the Goldman family, but also the IRS and the California Tax Board.
 Simpson's decision to change his primary residence from Florida to Nevada also made him more vulnerable to the Goldman family being able to collect money from what he earned through his NFL pension, with Ron Goldman's father Fred seeking $117 million as of July 2024.
 Simpson's ashes would be made into jewelry (memorial diamonds), with only his four children taking possession.
 LaVergne confirmed that he did not take possession of any of the cremation jewelry, telling TMZ that he had no interest in possessing Simpson's ashes.
-According to Lavergne, $4,243.06 was spent to go through with Simpson's cremation, create the jewelry, and draw up the death certificates.
+According to LaVergne, $4,243.06 was spent to go through with Simpson's cremation, create the jewelry, and draw up the death certificates.

 In popular culture

 Overview

 The New York Times wrote that Simpson "generated a tide of tell-all books, movies, studies and debate over questions of justice, race relations and celebrity in a nation that adores its heroes."
-More than 30 books were written on Simpson by the time of his death.
+More than 30 books had been written on Simpson by the time of his death.